 Not only did our client walk away without a conviction on her criminal record – which may have impeded her ability to work or travel – but she also avoided losing her licence and having to pay heavy fines.

-This case demonstrates the value of securing an experienced traffic law specialist when it comes to fighting your police pursuit matter in court.
+This case demonstrates the value of securing an experienced, specialist traffic lawyer when it comes to fighting your police pursuit matter in court.